Slow-Cooked Fig & Lemon Jam

 My Dad still lives on the same property I grew up on.
 His steep section overlooks the city of Nelson and out across the beautiful Tasman Bay.
 My Dad and his wife have spent years landscaping the property and planting an orchard of fruit and nut trees.
 Though my Dad trained as a Doctor I secretly think he always wanted to be a carpenter.
-He has built two architectural houses and is very resourceful.
+He has built two beautiful houses and is very resourceful.
 He has terraced his steep section with tyre walls, each wall dug entirely by hand.
-You really have to see the property to understand what a feat this is.
-He estimates he has used over 1000 old tyres for the terraces.

 When Dad has an abundance of fruit he gives us a call and we head up the road to help pick the excess.
 At the moment it is figs and feijoas dripping from the trees.
 Their seven large fig trees are completely laden with fruit and there are only so many fresh figs one can eat at a time.
 Although my children may beg to differ here, as you can see from the photos, they sat and gorged themselves while we picked the fruit.